Kabri, Israel: Educational institutions

-Two schools are located on the kibbutz grounds—the "Maayanot" regional elementary school and the "Manor-Kabri" regional high school—in which children and youth of the kibbutz and nearby settlements receive their education.
+Two schools are located on the kibbutz grounds—the "Maayanot" regional elementary school and the "Manor-Kabri" regional high school, where children and youth of the kibbutz and nearby settlements receive their education.
 The high school particularly emphasizes education in the arts, offering majors (Grades 10–12) in music, visual arts, drama, and cinema/video.
-Owing to the educational programs offered in the performing arts along with academic subjects from the state curriculum, it attracts pupils from all over the area.
+Owing to the educational programs offered in the performing arts and academic subjects from the state curriculum, it attracts pupils from all over the area.
 Former Knesset member and Kabri resident Daniel Rosolio taught at both schools.

-There is also a childcare system for infants, toddlers, and kindergartners, and adult education with a range of cultural activities.
+There is also a childcare system for infants, toddlers, and kindergartners, and adult education with many cultural activities.